Milchreis/PicSort_Old/README.md

 Until now I create the executable jar-file with the build-in eclipse export system.

 ## Future ##
-The following list includes the changes in the current code base to the last version.
+The following list includes the changes in the current code base to the latest version.
 In the next release will contains this changes.

  - Bugfix: empty directories (no pictures inside) produce errors
  - Bugfix: fullscreen starts black and backrotation produces exception (invalid mod operation)